Natasha Falle: Streetlight Support Services

 In 2001, Falle began counselling women in prostitution at Streetlight Support Services.
 Once she received her diploma from George Brown College, she redeveloped the organization's Choices program, a four-week program that helps women leave prostitution.
 Between 1997 and 2005, Choices helped 325 women out of the sex trade.
 Women entered into the program through the criminal justice system after being arrested for offences related to prostitution.
-By 2011, Falle had conselled more than 800 women.
+By 2011, Falle had counselled more than 800 women.
 Of these women, 97% wrote on their intake surveys that they wanted to exit the sex industry, and 95% wrote that they had been physically abused by either a pimp, a client, or another woman in the sex industry.
 Falle believed these statistics to be representative of women in prostitution in Canada because the women she counselled did not come to her by choice; they were required to undergo the counselling by court order.
 In 2010, Falle said that hundreds of the women she had met were controlled by pimps, either as sexual partners or as traffickers.
 She also said that women in prostitution tend to be moved around a lot because they tend to fetch higher prices when they are new to a region.
 One of the women she counselled through Streetlight Support Services had been kept in a closet when she was not providing sexual services to men.